2KAbhishek/resume/README.md

 Volunteering as a mentor, helping people worldwide to learn more about technology.

--   Taught students programming and web development along with various tools and technologies.
+-   Instructed students in programming and web development, using diverse tools and technologies.
--   Raise awareness among students about the importance of clean code and open source software.
+-   Raised awareness about the significance of clean code and open source software among students.
--   Guide students in getting into tech careers and be excited about learning.
+-   Guided students towards pursuing tech careers and instilled a passion for learning.

 ### SDE Intern, Edifixio

 #### Dec 2018 - Jan 2019, Kolkata, WB, India

--   Built an Android app for IoT device data monitoring with Bluetooth Low Energy.
+-   Built an Android app for real-time monitoring of IoT device data using Bluetooth Low Energy.
--   Deployed live app using AWS Lambda and received appreciation from users.
+-   Deployed app on AWS Lambda, guaranteeing high reliability and performance.
+-   Earned positive feedback from users, showcasing app's functionality and usability.

 ## Education